dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 Here is a `link to the generated assembly code on Windows X64 <https://github.com/dibyendumajumdar/ravi/blob/master/vmbuilder/asm/vm-win64.asm>`_.

+The equivalent Linux assembly code is <https://github.com/dibyendumajumdar/ravi/blob/master/vmbuilder/asm/vm-linux.s>`_.

 It seems hard to test and validate the assembly code.
-I have to step through the code instruction by instruction - which is why
+I have to step through the code instruction by instruction.

-I do all the development in Visual Studio 2017.
+On Windows I debug in Visual Studio 2017.

+On Linux I use Eclipse CDT to debug the code.
+I use the instruction step mode.

+On Mac OSX I use Xcode.

 I think it might be useful to create a test harness that mocks the Lua structures and functions so that each bytecode instruction can be tested in isolation.
 This will need some work however, so not yet sure.
 The other alternative is to check by running Lua scripts which is how we test Ravi normally.